OfflineIMAP/offlineimap.github.io/_doc/FAQ.md

      Folder 'sent'[main-remote] could not be created.
 Server responded:
      ('NO', ['Mailbox already exists.'])

 **A:** IMAP folders are usually case sensitive.
-But some IMAP servers seem to treat "special" folders as case insensitive (e.g. the initial INBOX. part, or folders such as "Sent" or "Trash").
-If you happen to have a folder "sent" on one side of things and a folder called "Sent" on the other side, OfflineIMAP will try to create those folders on both sides.
+But some IMAP servers seem to treat "special" folders as case insensitive (e.g. the initial `INBOX.` part, or folders such as `Sent` or `Trash`).
+If you happen to have a folder `sent` on one side of things and a folder called `Sent` on the other side, OfflineIMAP will try to create those folders on both sides.
 If you server happens to treat those folders as case-insensitive you can then see this warning.

-You can solve this by excluding the "sent" folder by filtering it from the repository settings: `folderfilter= lambda f: f not in ['sent']`
+You can solve this by excluding the `sent` folder by filtering it from the repository settings:

+{% highlight ini %}
+folderfilter = lambda f: f not in ['sent']
+{% endhighlight %}

 ## Configuration Questions